jessicastenning/CV/README.md

 *Industrial placement - HR*

 ## Interests
-- Food and film - if possible both simultaneously
+- Food and film - if possible simultaneously
-- If I'm not busy doing the above you can usually find me drinking beer and watching live music or running around London training for my half marathon
+- If I'm not busy doing the above you can usually find me drinking beer and watching music or running around London training for my half marathon

 ### Contact
 - Email: jessicastenning@hotmail.co.uk